shiyis/nlpwshiyi/modules/3c-transformers.md

 Prominent transformer-based models include BERT (Bidirectional Encoder Representations from Transformers), GPT (Generative Pre-trained Transformer), T5 (Text-To-Text Transfer Transformer), and more.
 These models are often pre-trained on large corpora and fine-tuned for specific downstream tasks.

-## Graphic Representation of The Model Architect
+## Graphic Representation of The Model Architecture

 ---